-A visionary sheik believes his passion for the peaceful pastime of salmon fishing can enrich the lives of his people, and he dreams of bringing the sport to the not so fish-friendly desert.
-Willing to spare no expense, he instructs his representative to turn the dream into reality, an extraordinary feat that will require the involvement of Britain's leading fisheries expert who happens to think the project both absurd and unachievable.
-That is, until the Prime Minister's overzealous press secretary latches on to it as a 'good will' story.
+Visionary Sheikh Muhammed bin Zaida bani Tihama (Amr Waked) believes his passion for the peaceful pastime of salmon fishing can enrich the lives of his people, and he dreams of bringing the sport to the not so fish-friendly desert.
+Willing to spare no expense, he instructs his representative to turn the dream into reality, an extraordinary feat that will require the involvement of Britain's leading fisheries expert, Dr. Alfred "Fred" Jones (Ewan McGregor), who happens to think the project both absurd and unachievable.
+That is, until the Prime Minister's overzealous press secretary, Patricia Maxwell (Dame Kristin Scott Thomas) latches on to it as a "good will" story.
 Now, this unlikely team will put it all on the line and embark on an upstream journey of faith and fish to prove the impossible, possible.
-Written by

 The salmon are delivered to the project in tanks slung under Boeing CH-47 Chinook helicopters.
-US (military) helicopter manufacturers tend to name aircraft after American Native tribes, in this case the Chinook people of Pacific Northwest region of the United States.
+U.S. military helicopter manufacturers tend to name aircraft after Native American tribes, in this case, the Chinook people of the Pacific Northwest region of the United States.
 However, the Chinook (Oncorhynchus tshawytscha) is also a species of salmon.
 See more »

 Was this review helpful to you?